- Department Overview

 The mission of the Walla Walla Institute for Enology and Viticulture is to facilitate alliances with vintners and viticulturists in the Walla Walla Valley Appellation and the State of Washington, as well as to promote the economic development of the wine industry and to provide education and training for those in this industry.

 Students may earn an Associate in Applied Arts and Sciences Degree in Enology and Viticulture upon completion of the two-year program of study.
-A Viticulture Certificate, which is dedicated to the science of wine farming, is also awarded.
-A Fermentation Certificate, which is dedicated to the science of wine making, is awarded upon completion of the second year of the program.
+A Viticulture Certificate, which is dedicated to the science of wine farming, and a Fermentation Certificate, which is dedicated to the science of wine making, are available as individual certificates or in conjuntion with the completion of the degree program.
 An Associates in Applied Sciences-Transfer is available for students who plan to pursue a baccalaureate degree.